Joining the Collective Plan is easy

 Select which best applies to you

-I work for Royal Mail and will have 12 months’ continuous employment on 7 October 2024
+I work for Royal Mail and had 12 months’ continuous employment on 7 October 2024

 From 7 October 2024, most employees who have been working for Royal Mail continuously for a full year will join the Collective Plan.

 But there are some exceptions, which are detailed in the Collective Plan's Handbook.
-If you’re not sure about whether you will join automatically, please contact Royal Mail’s HR Services or contact the Pensions Service Centre.
+If you’re not sure about whether you have automatically, please contact Royal Mail’s HR Services or contact the Pensions Service Centre.

-When you join the Collective Plan, you will stop paying into any other Royal Mail pension scheme.
+If you have been paying into any other Royal Mail pension scheme when joining the Collective Plan, these payments will stop.
 Any contributions you have made into other Royal Mail pension schemes will remain in that pension scheme.
 They will not be transferred into the Collective Plan.

-I work for Royal Mail and will not have 12 months’ continuous employment on 7 October 2024
+I work for Royal Mail and did not have 12 months’ continuous employment on 7 October 2024

 You will not join the Collective Plan until you have 12 months’ continuous employment.
 For most employees, they will join the Collective Plan automatically once they have been working for Royal Mail (for a full year).
 This will happen without you doing anything.
 But there are some exceptions, which are detailed in the Collective Plan’s Handbook.

-When you join the Collective Plan, you will stop paying into any other Royal Mail pension scheme.
+If you have been paying into any other Royal Mail pension scheme when joining the Collective Plan, these payments will stop.
 Any contributions you have made into other Royal Mail pension schemes will remain in that pension scheme.
 They will not be transferred into the Collective Plan.

 I don’t work for Royal Mail